andrewsgardner/WebLearn/README.md

 # WebLearn
-WebLearn is a responsive Drupal 8 theme developed for the Springfield Adult Learning Center's distance learning website.
+WebLearn is a responsive distance learning website developed for the Springfield Adult Learning Center.